sylvaticus/MITx_6.86x/Unit 01 - Linear Classifiers and Generalizations/Unit 01 - Linear Classifiers and Generalizations.md

 Our classifier become: $h(x;\theta) = sign(\theta \cdot x)$

 Note that this association between the classifier and the parameter vector theta is not unique.
-There are multiple parameter vectors theta that defined exactly the same classifier. the norm of the parameter vector of theta is not relevant in terms of the decision boundary.
+There are multiple parameter vectors theta that defined exactly the same classifier.
+The norm of the parameter vector of theta is not relevant in terms of the decision boundary.

 #### General linear classifiers ####